axiom0x0/BlackStrap/README.md

 boot-integrity info
 ```

+**Automatic Protection:**
+- Boot-time verification runs automatically on each boot
+- If tampering is detected, a warning message appears on login (MOTD)
+- Shows which files were modified and instructions to investigate or update
-A pacman hook automatically warns you when `/boot` is modified during updates.
+- Pacman hook warns you when `/boot` is modified during updates

 ### Disk Layouts